SR-G/sleep-on-lan/README.md

 ### Generate a default configuration

-Just lauch either `sol generate-configuration` (console output) or `sol --config sol-default.json generate-configuration` to generate a valid default configuration (the same ones than what is applied if no external configuration is applied).
+Just launch either `sol generate-configuration` (console output) or `sol --config sol-default.json generate-configuration` to generate a valid default configuration (the same ones than what is applied if no external configuration is applied).
 Remember that to use that file (once generated and updated), you have either to name it exactly like the binary name + JSON extension (probably `sol.json`), or to specify a specific path with the `--config` command line configuration parameter.

 ```
 {